schema-first-rest/schema-first-rest.github.io/docs/introduction/installation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Add the SFR CLI to your global node_modules
+Add the SDR CLI to your global node_modules

 <Tabs